tgstation/tgstation/tgui-next/README.md

 Shift and right clicking on the `tgui-next` folder, then pressing either `Open command window here` or `Open PowerShell window here`.

-Run `npm install`, then:
+Run `yarn install`, then:

-- `npm run build` - build the project in production mode.
+- `yarn run build` - build the project in production mode.
-- `npm run watch` - launch a development server, with live log collection, cache reloading and hot module replacement.
+- `yarn run watch` - launch a development server, with live log collection, cache reloading and hot module replacement.
-- `npm run lint` - show problems with the code.
+- `yarn run lint` - show problems with the code.
-- `npm run lint --fix` - auto-fix problems with the code.
+- `yarn run lint --fix` - auto-fix problems with the code.
-- `npm run analyze` - run a bundle analyzer.
+- `yarn run analyze` - run a bundle analyzer.

 For MSys2, WSL, Linux or macOS users: